richard512/FindYourMusic/README.md

 # find your music

-discover new music genres you like!
+a curated tour of some of the most loved songs of 1514 music genres

 ## try it [here](https://richard512.github.io/findyourmusic/)